ScienceComputing/NGSOmics_Programming/Note_MultimodalDataIntegration.md

     | 1                       | 0                         | 1                         | 0                         |

 - **Permutation-tested AUC**:
-  - Context: assume two classifiers using the same dataset are created and each one has its own distinct ROC curve and AUC value.
+  - Context: assume two classifiers using the same test dataset are created and each one has its own distinct ROC curve and AUC value.
 The classifier M shows a higher AUC value than the classifer N.
   - Question: is this difference in the AUC values systematic, or random?
   - Statistical translation: what is the probability of observing this difference or more extreme difference under the null hypothesis?
   - Computational algorithm: